Triple option: Wishbone

+Flexbone

+The flexbone triple option, is a more recent, condensed variant of the wishbone option.
+The formation consists of two wide receivers, two slotbacks, or halfbacks that lineup just behind and outside of the tackles, the quarterback, the full back, and the offensive line.
+In the flexbone triple option, most commonly a veer, a slotback is sent in motion of the direction of the play, then the quarterback is responsible for reading the "read" key to see if they attack the fullback or stay back for the quarterback.
+If the "read" key attacks the fullback, then the quarterback needs to read the "pitch" key to keep it or pitch it.
+If the "pitch" key stays back the quarterback is supposed to keep the ball, but if he crashes the quarterback pitches it.

+This is the main option ran by the service academies (Army, Navy, Air Force, The Citadel).

 Veer

 The veer triple option uses two halfbacks and a tight end (TE).
 The "inside veer" play is similar to the wishbone triple option, but the dive option is performed by the halfback on the side of the play, and the other halfback becomes the pitch man.
 The veer is more challenging to run to the weak side (the side without the tight end) because there is no lead blocker for the pitch man.
 The "outside veer" moves the halfback dive option outside the offensive tackle, forcing the outside linebacker to stop the halfback dive, and forcing the defensive backs to play the pitch option.

 I formation

 The triple option can be run out of the I formation as well.
 With two running backs, it is sometimes called the "I-veer", as the play is similar to the two running back veer offense.
 Three running back I formations such as the Maryland I and the stack I are more similar to the wishbone play.

 Nebraska in 1980–2003 deployed an I formation triple option.
-They won 3 national titles with it 1994, 1995, and 1997.
+They won 3 national titles with it in 1994, 1995, and 1997.